AHRC funding - School of Literature, Languages and Cultures

-The University of Edinburgh is part of a consortium of eight Higher Education institutions which has been awarded funding from the Arts and Humanities Research Council (AHRC) to support postgraduate studentships and training in the Arts and Humanities in Scotland.
+The University of Edinburgh is part of a consortium of 10 Universities awarded funding from the Arts and Humanities Research Council (AHRC) to support postgraduate studentships and training in the Arts and Humanities in Scotland.

-The School of Literatures, Languages and Cultures (LLC) is delighted to consider applications for AHRC doctoral studentship awards in the following areas:
+The School of Literatures, Languages and Cultures (LLC) is delighted to consider applications for AHRC doctoral studentship awards in all our subjects.

-- If you are eligible, you are encouraged to make contact with the School as soon as possible to register your interest in this funding opportunity.
+If you are eligible, you are encouraged to make contact with the School as soon as possible to register your interest in this funding opportunity.
 This will enable us to track the progress of your application.
-Please email the LLC Postgraduate Office to register interest.
-You can also contact potential supervisors early in the process to assist in the application process, if you wish.

-- You must then complete the AHRC studentship application form and return it, by email, to the LLC Postgraduate Office by Monday 3rd of December 2018.
-The application form will be available to download from the Scottish Graduate School for the Arts & Humanities website from late October 2018.
+You must then complete the AHRC nomination application form and return it, by email, to the LLC Postgraduate Research Office by Monday 14th December 2020.
+The AHRC DTP nomination application form is available to download from the Scottish Graduate School for the Arts & Humanities website.
 Please follow the instructions and use the guidelines provided.

 PLEASE NOTE: BOTH STEPS 2 AND 3 MUST BE COMPLETED FOR YOUR APPLICATION TO BE COMPLETE, SO PLEASE MAKE SURE TO ALLOW YOURSELF TIME BEFORE THE DEADLINES PROVIDED ABOVE.